tourforge/builder/README.md

 There are a few issues we have encountered with the creation of tour bundle, it works well as expected, but there were problems we had to solve with scripting.
 You can find all script named after its function in `user-script/` at the root of the builder repository.

 ### Image assets are too heavy
 We were receiving full resolution images sometimes upward of 32MB and did not have formal procedure in place to make sure that the image is appropriately sized.
+With how small smartphone screen are, even a small picture in the low end of hundreds of KB is plenty enough to not be discernable.
+Downsizing assets reduces overhead and bandwidth for each download of the tour bundle.
+The script only resize 1 time so you should just keep running until all files are under a certain limit.
+You are welcome to rewrite the script to run in a conditional loop and contribute.

+Non-nix users should rewrite the first 2 lines of shebang to simply `#! /usr/bin/env bash` and acquire the necessary prerequisite program (they are listed at the second line of original shebang, not that these are canonical program name, the exact package name in your distribution's repository may varies).

 ### Audio assets playback not working in iOS
 The problem was that the backend audio library requires an appropriate filename e.g. ".mp3".
 The script renames all the audio file with the extension and modify the JSON to the new filename.
-The script only resize 1 time so you should just keep running until all files are under a certain limit.
-You are welcome to rewrite the script to run in a conditional loop and contribute.

-Non-nix users should rewrite the first 2 lines of shebang to simply `#! /usr/bin/env bash` and acquire the necessary prerequisite program (they are listed at the second line of original shebang).